bperalta92/bperalta92/README.md

 Software Engineer
 -----------------
 Transitioning into Software Engineering with a strong foundation in problem-solving, leadership, and analytical thinking.
+Passionate about AI, backend development, and building scalable software solutions.

+🚀 Current Focus
-🔹 Current Focus: Developing expertise in Java, Python, and AI to build scalable and efficient software solutions.
+- Developing expertise in **Java, Python, and AI
-🔹 Technical Skills: Hands-on experience with data structures, algorithms, backend development, and system design.
+- Learning **Data Structures, Algorithms, and System Design
+- Exploring **Backend Development & Cloud Computing

+🎖️ Military & Business Background
+- Former U.S. Army Signal System Specialist managing $5M+ in advanced communication systems
+- Led teams of 25+ personnel in high-pressure technical environments
-🔹 Military & Business Background: Former U.S. Army Signal System Specialist managing $5M+ in advanced systems and leading teams of 25+.
-Experience in B2B business development & CRM optimization, driving efficiency in sales operations.
+- Experience in B2B business development & CRM optimization, driving efficiency in sales operations

 💡 Passionate about AI, software engineering, and building impactful solutions.
 Always open to collaborating on projects and contributing to open source!

 * 🌍  I'm based in Seattle, WA.